Smith Newby appointed to state Assembly District 10

 “Don’t worry, I won’t forget my local government roots,” Smith Newby later added.

-Smith Newby is the vice president of government and community affairs at UNLV but also previously served as Reno’s city manager and assistant county manager and chief administrative officer for Clark County.
+Smith Newby is currently the vice president of government and community affairs at UNLV, but previously served as Reno’s city manager and assistant county manager and chief administrative officer for Clark County.

 Commissioners are tasked with appointing people to vacancies in the Assembly and Senate from Clark County.
 The appointee must be of the same political party as the former occupant of the seat.